macktron/macktron.github.io/index.markdown

   The “Average” line steadily slides from above-mid-range toward the lower half of the scale, indicating that outside crisis episodes, cross-party agreement has weakened over the last decade.

 * **Legal Affairs leads volatility.**
-  Of all ten portfolios, the legal-affairs curve shows the greatest amplitude.
+  Of all ten areas the legal-affairs curve shows the greatest amplitude.
 It spikes to the top of the chart during emergency votes then falls sharply back toward the bottom in following years.
-This pattern with large abrupt swings marks it as the most momentarily consensual but least stable area.
+This pattern with large spontaneous swings marks it as the most momentarily consensual but least stable area.

 * **Consistent underperformance of social and environmental files.**
   The employment & social-affairs and environment & public-health lines spend significantly more time below the average than above.
 Their muted peaks and deeper troughs reflect ideological splits on labor and environmental regulation even when other areas diverge.

 * **Mid-cycle leadership of culture & education and regional development.**
-  Outside of major crises the culture & education and regional development curves consistently lie above the average line, indicating that these files attract broader, more stable majorities in routine legislative periods.
+  Outside of major crises the culture & education and regional development curves consistently lie above the average line, indicating that these files attract broader more stable majorities in routine legislative periods.

-* **COVID-period surge in specific portfolios.**
+* **COVID-period surge in specific areas.**
-  At the onset of the pandemic, the Rice index for culture & education, international trade and regional development all exhibit pronounced upward jumps—each rising well above the overall average—reflecting rapid cross-party alignment on recovery funding, joint vaccine procurement and regional aid measures.
+  At the start of the pandemic the Rice index for culture & education, international trade and regional development all exhibit pronounced upward jumps and each rising well above the overall average.
+This reflects rapid cross-party alignment on recovery funding as mentioned before.

-Apart from the two acute spikes triggered by systemic crises, roll-call cohesion in the European Parliament has exhibited a gradual, long-term erosion.
-Procedural dossiers—most notably legal affairs—demonstrate pronounced volatility, while social and environmental portfolios remain chronically polarized.
+Apart from the two acute spikes triggered by systemic crises, roll-call cohesion in the European Parliament seem exhibited a gradual, long-term erosion as soon as soon as the crisis periods are over.
+Procedural areas, notably legal affairs, demonstrate pronounced volatility, while social and environmental areas remain staticly polarized.

-**Pandemic Unity circa 2020:** At the start of COVID-19, cohesion increased most sharply in culture & education, international trade and regional development—as MEPs backed recovery funding, joint vaccine procurement and region-specific aid measures.

 In inter-crisis periods no single area consistently leads or lags.
-Each policy line oscillates around the declining average, reflecting how discrete issue-driven debates divides in the absence of a unifying emergency.
+Each policy line oscillates around the declining average, reflecting how issue driven debates divides in the absence of a unifying emergency.

 ## Within-Party Cohesion